andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ## BCs (Naming Teams) [GT]

-@gaythu-rajan - can we re-home this to the BC slide?
+@gaythu-rajan - Re-home this to the BC slide

-@andrewharmellaw - I think we'd need to give too much context to the audience to make this point in the time we have.
-What do you reckon?
+@andrewharmellaw - We agreed we'd need to give too much context to the audience to make this point in the time we have.
+If there are bits we can keep we're going to put them in the BC slide.

 Teams named after the part of business process they were working on (which would change and grow) like C2I, I2T etc. rather than named from contexts - Prosecution/Defence/Courts/SJP etc. which would create teams specialised in that part of the legal system.